PacifistRam/dropdown-navigation/README.md

 This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+The framework used for completing this challenge Astro, which is a static site generatoe framework.

 ## Table of contents

 - [Overview](#overview)